decacis/godot_oculus_platform/docs/functions/asset-files.md

 Requests information about a single asset file by its ID.

-**Returns:** A `GDOculusPlatformPromise` that will contain an `Dictionary` with information about the asset file.
+**Returns:** A `GDOculusPlatformPromise` that will contain a `Dictionary` with information about the asset file.
 The promise will error if the request couldn't be fulfilled.

 See the example response from [assetfile_get_list](#assetfile_get_list) to get an idea of the response.
 The only difference is that this function returns a single `Dictionary` and `assetfile_get_list` returns an `Array` of `Dictionaries`.